victorjoh/lions-pride-inn/README.md

-# Guilded Rose Refactoring Kata
+# Gilded Rose Refactoring Kata
 Welcome to the dojo!
 This is a kata (exercise) about working with legacy code.
 In this kata we have been given a piece of code that is hard to test since it was not written with testing in mind.
 The code is risky to refactor because it